 Take a deep dive into the ocean right in Times Square.
 Using photo-real animation with giant projection screens and immersive sound, your simulated ocean voyage will feel real.
 This fun, interactive exhibit is both perfect for families and night owls since it is open late (until 10:30 pm Sunday-Thursday and until midnight on Fridays and Saturdays).
 Find out about prices, hours and more at their website.

 This massive exhibition of a miniature world is open until 8 pm 7 days a week.
 The 50,000-square-foot exhibition has incredibly detailed miniature models of cities and countries of the world with iconic sites from Asia, Africa, Europe and the Americas.
-You can see a see a wee Buckingham Palace, a mini Grand Central and a tiny Taj Mahal.
+You can see a see a wee Buckingham Palace, a mini Grand Central, and a tiny Taj Mahal.
 They even have moving cars, trains, planes, and boats!
-Find out the details at their website.
+Find out the details on their website.